wdumez/evolutionary-computing/README.md

 - Avoid_inf_heuristic gets really slow with large problem sizes.
 - Monte Carlo initialization is awful compared to the heuristic.
 - Saving the fitness and reusing the results makes for a huge speedup.
+- Inversion- and scramble mutation seem to work best.

 ## Things I tried